Zjx402/Kea2/docs/manual_en.md

     ...
 ```

 The decorator `@precondition` takes a function which returns boolean as an arugment.
-When the function returns `True`, the precondition is satisified and the script will be activated, and Kea2 will run the script based on certain probability defined by the decorator `@prob`.
+When the function returns `True`, the precondition is satisified and function `test_func1` will be activated, and Kea2 will run `test_func1` based on certain probability value defined by the decorator `@prob`.
+The default probability value is 1 if `@prob` is not specified.
+In this case, function `test_func1` will be always executed when its precondition is satisfied.

 ### `@prob`